spasiu/precourse/old_files/pages/functions.md

 ## WTF is going on here?

 This is a function `(area) => area / 8`.
 This is a variable declaration `let findAreaOfNormalPizzaSlice`.
-This is us declaring the variable and assigning the a function to it:
+This is us declaring the variable and assigning the function to it:

 ```javascript
  let findAreaOfNormalPizzaSlice = (area) => area / 8